 NC Private Road and Bridge Program Frequently Asked Questions

 The North Carolina Private Road and Bridge Program (NC-PRB) was launched in the spring of 2025 to assist property owners across western North Carolina with damages from Helene.
-In accordance with The Disaster Recovery Act of 2025 - Part I, NC-PRB will prioritize repair or replacement to private roads or bridges that:
+In accordance with the Disaster Recovery Act of 2025 - Part I, NC-PRB will prioritize repair or replacement to private roads or bridges that:

 - Provide sole access for emergency services to residential properties occupied by the property owner for more than six months of the calendar year.